New Orleans metropolitan area: Demographics

+In 2013, St. James was once again included in the MSA, which at the same time was renamed to "New Orleans–Metairie".
 The 2019 U.S. census estimates determined the New Orleans metropolitan area's population stood at 1,270,530.
 In 2020, its population increased to 1,271,845.
 Of the metropolitan population, 485,267 households made up the area with an average of 2.6 persons per household.
 An estimated 50% of households were married couples, 7% had a male householder with no female present, 23% female with no male householder present, and 19% non-family households.
 Roughly 43% of the metropolitan population was married and 57% were unmarried.
 The Greater New Orleans unmarried population included 40% males and 36% females never married.

 In 2019, there were 561,747 housing units and 63% were owner-occupied.
 Nearly 70% of the households were single unit households, 28% were multi-units and approximately 3% were mobile homes.
 The median value of owner-occupied housing units was $211,900, about 25% higher than the amount in Louisiana at the time ($172,100).
 At the 2019 estimates 47% of housing units were from under $100,000 to $100,000 to $200,000.
 The New Orleans metropolitan area gained 12.5% of move-ins since 2018.

-Greater New Orleans had a racial makeup of 51% White Americans, 35% Blacks or African Americans, 3% Asians, 2% from two or more races, and 9% Hispanic or Latinos of any race.
+As of 2020, Greater New Orleans had a racial makeup of 51% White Americans, 35% Blacks or African Americans, 3% Asians, 2% from two or more races, and 9% Hispanic or Latinos of any race.
 The area's median age was 39 and the population made up 52% females and 48% males.
 Almost 8% of the population were foreign-born with the majority of origins from Latin America and Asia.
 The predominant language spoken among the racial and ethnic makeup is English only, followed by Spanish.
 Greater New Orleans residents had an estimated per capita income of $31,889 and median household income of $55,710.
 Roughly 16.4% of the metropolis lived at or below the poverty line.

+In 2023, St. Tammany was split off into its own metropolitan area, leaving the New Orleans MSA with seven parishes and tabulating an adjusted 2020 census population of 1,007,275.

 Combined statistical area

-The New Orleans–Metairie–Hammond combined statistical area (CSA) is made up of ten parishes.
-The CSA includes two metropolitan areas and two micropolitan area.
+The New Orleans–Metairie–Slidell combined statistical area (CSA) is made up of nine Louisiana parishes and one Mississippi county.
+The CSA includes two metropolitan areas and two micropolitan areas.